dungdinhmanh/dotfiles-sample/README.md

 # dotfiles-sample
-Default dotfiles from Arch craft
+Default dotfiles from ArchCraft
+#
+Clone this repo to customized